Houston Real Estate Law – Mechanics Lien / Materialman Lien

 Contact Us Today

-If you need assistance with legal matters related to mechanics’ liens and materialman liens in Katy, Pearland, Galveston or anywhere else in southeastern Texas, please contact our seasoned Houston real estate attorney at 832.879.2244 or schedule a free, no-obligation consultation using our online contact form.
+If you need assistance with legal matters related to mechanics’ liens and materialman liens in Katy, Pearland, Galveston or anywhere else in southeastern Texas, please contact our seasoned Houston real estate attorney at 832.879.2244 or schedule a consultation using our online contact form.